• Profielfoto van Suzanne in een rond pictogram

 Which GLP-1 medications are the most well-known?

-The most well-known GLP-1-related drugs that people often mention are semaglutide, liraglutide, and tirzepatide.
-Not all of these drugs have the exact same mechanism or indication, but in public discourse, they are often grouped under the umbrella term GLP-1.
+The best-known GLP-1 related medications people often mention are semaglutide, liraglutide, and tirzepatide.
+Not all of these medications are exactly the same in mechanism or indication, but in public discourse, they are often grouped together under the umbrella term GLP-1.
 NHS information, for example, lists tirzepatide, semaglutide, and liraglutide as injections for weight management, with the shared effect of reducing appetite and slowing gastric emptying.

 People therefore often search for combinations such as: